DLL Side-loading & Hijacking — Using Threat Intelligence to Weaponize R&D

 Figure 21: Obtaining beacon on remote host

 Detection and Preventative Measures

-Detailed prevention and detection methods for DLL side-loading are well documented in the whitepaper and mentioned in the DLL Abuse Techniques Overview.
-The whitepaper breaks it down into preventative measures at the software development level and goes into recommendations for the endpoint user level.
-A few detection methods that are not mentioned in the whitepaper include:
+Detailed prevention and detection methods for DLL side-loading are well documented in the report and mentioned in the DLL Abuse Techniques Overview.
+The report breaks it down into preventative measures at the software development level and goes into recommendations for the endpoint user level.
+A few detection methods that are not mentioned in the report include: